 Learn how to install the llms.txt file on your site.
 A guide to improve your site's ranking in AI systems.

-With the rise of large language models (LLMs) and the proliferation of AI use cases, new standards are emerging to make it easier to access information on websites.
-Among these standards is the llms.txt file, an AI-first equivalent inspired by robots.txt and sitemap.xml, but specifically designed to help LLMs (Large Language Models) and their tools (for example, ChatGPT, Claude, Cursor, Windsurf, Replit Ghostwriter, etc.) better understand and use your content.
+With the rise of large language models (LLMs) and the proliferation of AI use cases, new standards are emerging to make information on websites easier to access.
+Among them is the llms.txt file, an AI-first equivalent inspired by robots.txt and sitemap.xml, but designed specifically to help LLMs (Large Language Models) and their tools (for example ChatGPT, Claude, Cursor, Windsurf, Replit Ghostwriter, etc.) better understand and use your content.

 llms.txtllms.txt and why use it?The llms.txt file is a text file written in Markdown (even though it keeps the .txt extension) placed at the root of a website, like robots.txt.
-Its purpose is to guide AIs directly during the inference phase (when a user or conversational agent is looking for precise information in real time) by providing:
+Its goal is to guide AIs directly during the inference phase (when a user or a conversational agent is looking up specific information in real time) by providing:

-In other words, llms.txt becomes a catalyst that steers AIs toward essential content and prevents them from roughly—or too voluminously—parsing traditional HTML pages filled with design elements, animations, and ads.
+In other words, llms.txt becomes a catalyst that points AIs toward the essential content and prevents them from crudely — or too heavily — parsing traditional HTML pages full of design elements, animations, and ads.

-Thus, llms.txt streamlines how AIs obtain an overview of the site, enabling better use during the inference phase (e.g., code suggestions, expert answers, ChatGPT Plugins, etc.).
+Thus, llms.txt streamlines the way AIs get a site overview, enabling better use during the inference phase (code suggestions, expert answers, ChatGPT plugins, etc.).

-llms.txt, robots.txt and sitemap.xml?robots.txt: Tells bots (e.g., GoogleBot, BingBot) where they can or cannot crawl.
-It does not provide content, only access rules.sitemap.xml: Lists all indexable pages for search engines (URL, last updated date, priorities).
-This is very useful for SEO, but it does not provide a description of the content nor mention the “AI-friendly” form of pages.llms.txt: A Markdown file addressed to AIs to describe or point to pages used at inference.
-It can also include strategic excerpts, fundamental external links, and even .md versions of your pages.
-It is an opt-in tool designed to serve agents directly.
-It can complement, not replace, robots.txt or sitemap.xml.The llms.txt file aims to be simple and flexible.
+llms.txt, robots.txt, and sitemap.xml?robots.txt: tells bots (GoogleBot, BingBot, etc.) where they can or cannot crawl.
+It does not provide any content, only access rules.sitemap.xml: lists all indexable pages for search engines (URL, last update date, priorities).
+Very useful for SEO, but it does not provide a description of content or mention an "AI-friendly" form of the pages.llms.txt: a Markdown file aimed at AIs to describe or point to pages used during inference.
+It can also include strategic excerpts, foundational external links, and even .md versions of your pages.
+It's an opt-in tool designed to serve agents directly.
+It complements, but does not replace, robots.txt or sitemap.xml.The llms.txt file is meant to be simple and flexible.
 Here is the proposed structure:

-Note: URLs can end with .md if you want to provide the text/Markdown version of your pages directly.
+Note: URLs may end in .md if you want to provide the text/Markdown version of your pages directly.

-In the FastHTML documentation, there is an llms.txt (demo file) that points to:
+In the FastHTML documentation, there is an llms.txt (demonstration file) that points to:

-llms-full.txt with all their documentation.
-This makes it easier to use in IDEs or chatbots (e.g., Cursor) that load this file directly.llms.txt to describe its services.llms.txt and llms-full.txt to allow loading the docs into a conversational agent.Even though llms.txt is not aimed directly at traditional search engines, it indirectly improves SEO:
+llms-full.txt with its complete documentation.
+This makes it easier to use in IDEs or chatbots (e.g., Cursor) that load this file directly.llms.txt to describe its services.llms.txt and llms-full.txt to allow loading the documentation into a conversational agent.Even though llms.txt is not aimed directly at traditional search engines, it indirectly improves SEO:

 llms.txt?: brief overview).## headings, "optional" sections, etc.Several open-source projects and SaaS services offer to generate your llms.txt automatically:

-llms.txt.llms.txt.LLMs.txt Explorer): to load or create llms.txt from the editor.llms.txt can mislead AIs.llms.txt.
-If LLMs blindly rely on the file, they can “hallucinate” or propagate false information./.well-known/llms.txt path to align with RFC 8615, while others prefer using example.com/llms.txt directly.llms.txt to boost your AI SEO?llms.txt is not mandatory, but it is gaining popularity among intelligent IDEs, AI plugins, and open-source communities.
-It simplifies integrating content into real-time AI projects, avoids token waste, and promotes documentation that is better understood by language models.
+llms.txt.llms.txt.LLMs.txt Explorer): to load or create an llms.txt from the editor.llms.txt can mislead AIs.llms.txt.
+If LLMs blindly rely on this file, they can "hallucinate" or spread false information./.well-known/llms.txt path to align with RFC 8615, while others prefer to use example.com/llms.txt directly.llms.txt to boost your AI SEO?llms.txt is not mandatory, but it is gaining popularity among smart IDEs, AI plugins, and open-source communities.
+It simplifies integrating content into AI projects in real time, avoids wasting tokens, and helps documentation be better understood by language models.

-The llms.txt file stands out as a new cornerstone in the SEO and AI toolkit.
-By providing a hierarchical digest of your key content, it facilitates contextual search by conversational agents and showcases your technical documentation.
-As chatbots and intelligent IDEs become the “new gateway” to information, adopting llms.txt can make the difference.
+The llms.txt file is establishing itself as a new cornerstone of the SEO and AI toolkit.
+By providing a hierarchical condensation of your key content, it makes contextual search by conversational agents easier and highlights your technical documentation.
+As chatbots and smart IDEs become the "new gateway" to information, adopting llms.txt can make a difference.

-Don’t wait to implement it!
-Take advantage today of the synergy between your traditional SEO and this new AI layer to offer the best possible experience to users… humans and artificial intelligences.
+Don't wait to put it in place!
+Take advantage today of the synergy between your traditional SEO and this new AI layer to deliver the best possible experience to users… humans and artificial intelligences.

 No, most AIs can already “scrape” the web.
 However, llms.txt streamlines and makes the context provided at inference more reliable.
 It is particularly useful for customer support, code auto-completion, technical documentation, etc.